wjallen/ctls2018/docs/reproducibility_git_04.md

 ### Making Further Changes

 Now suppose we add more information to the file.
-Edit the file with `VIM` to add Step 2 of transcriptome analysis:
+Edit the file with `VIM` to add Part 2 of the notes:

 ```
-$ vim transcriptome.txt
+$ vim notes.txt
 ```

 Now in VIM:
 ```
 (press 'i' to enter insert mode)

-Step 2: Assemble transcripts with cufflinks
+(add this new text at the bottom:)

+Part 2: Create a new repository from the command line
+* use git init ./ to initialize a new repository

 (press Esc then :wq to save and quit)
 ```
 ```
-$ cat transcriptome.txt
+$ cat notes.txt
-Step 1: Map reads with tophat
-Step 2: Assemble transcripts with cufflinks
+Part 1: The Basics of Git
+* Git is used for version control

+Part 2: Create a new repository from the command line
+* use git init ./ to initialize a new repository
 ```

 When we run `git status` now,